 WSET Level 1 Award in Wine - the "Foundation Course"

-WSET Level Two Award in Wines &
+WSET Level 2 Award in Wine &

 Spirits - the Intermediate Course

 This intermediate course is given over three full days of tasting and discussion.
 By the end of the course, you'll have tasted more than 50 wines and some iconic spirits to give you a solid grounding in the world of wine.
 Click the button for a full description of this entertaining and informative course.
 Please note that you can often take Level 2 immediately after Level 1 - you don't need the results from your Level 1 exam to register.
 There are Level 2 courses coming up in Atlanta, Boston, Chicago, Miami and New York.

 Fine Vintage's Sensory Masterclass